Della Davis Bradshaw - Mississippi's Best Community Newspaper

 She is survived by two children, Melinda Bradshaw Mallett and husband John of Madison, MS and Timothy Neal Bradshaw and wife Naomi, of Collierville, TN.
 She is also survived by three grandchildren Daniel Wayne Mallett and wife Meagen of Madison, MS, Denise Mallett McPherson of Madison, MS and Rebekah Bradshaw Flint and husband Jeff of Collierville, TN; three great grands William Ethan Mallett, Mae Ellen Mallett and Abigail Jane Flint; and many nieces and nephews.

-Mom (“Nannie”) was a Proverbs 31 woman.
+Mom (“Nannie”) exemplified a Proverbs 31 woman.
 “Her children rise up and call her blessed; Her husband also, and he praises her: ‘Many daughters have done well, But you excel them all.’
 Charm is deceitful and beauty is passing, But a woman who fears the Lord, she shall be praised.”
 Her legacy of love for her family will be lived out through her children and her children’s children and generations to come.

 Pallbearers will be Timothy Bradshaw, John Mallett, Daniel Mallett, Jeff Flint, Ethan Mallett and Butch Sullivan.